awslabs/aws-greengrass-labs-component-for-the-things-stack-lorawan/README.md

 ### Core Device Role

-This component downloads artifacts from an S3 bucket named **greengrass-tts-lorawan-ACCOUNT-REGION**.
+Assuming the bucket name in **gdk-config.json** is left unchanged, this component downloads artifacts from an S3 bucket named **greengrass-tts-lorawan-REGION-ACCOUNT**.
 Therefore your Greengrass core device role must allow the **s3:GetObject** permission for this bucket.
 For more information: https://docs.aws.amazon.com/greengrass/v2/developerguide/device-service-role.html#device-service-role-access-s3-bucket

 Additionally, this component downloads sensitive The Things Stack configuration from Secrets Manager.
 Therefore your Greengrass core device role must also allow the **secretsmanager:GetSecretValue** permission for the **greengrass-tts-lorawan-ID** secret.